 The Women’s Center (WC) was founded in 1973 to support, educate, and empower students of all genders in an inclusive and welcoming space.
 Valuing personal agency and strong community, our staff works to engage Boston College students through mentoring programs, events, and conversations that cultivate leadership, authentic relationships, and awareness of intersectional social justice issues.

-The passionate staff of the WC consists of a full-time director, an assistant director, three graduate assistants, and eight undergraduates who are committed to assisting students in their journey at Boston College.
+The passionate staff of the WC consists of a full-time director, an associate director, three graduate assistants, and eight undergraduates who are committed to assisting students in their journey at Boston College.

 For more information, call 617–552–3489 or e-mail email@example.com.